Basal Body Temperature

 What is basal body temperature?

-When is basal body temperature typically measured?
+How is basal body temperature typically measured?

-With a thermometer, orally or vaginally.
+With a thermometer, often orally or rectally, upon waking before getting out of bed.

 What is the normal range for basal body temperature?